KPI Tree

 Connect and import your metric catalogue

 Enter the service token and your Environment ID.
-KPI Tree imports every metric with its dimensions and time grains, then returns a summary of what was created.
-Single-tenant dbt Cloud instances are fully supported.
+KPI Tree runs a background sync that reads every metric with its dimensions, time grains, and aggregation type, then returns a summary of what was created.
+The sync runs as a job rather than a single blocking request, so large metric catalogues complete reliably.
+Single-tenant dbt Cloud instances are supported by pointing the Semantic Layer host at your endpoint.

 3